Welcome to Sir John Lawes School.

-On top of all these activities you will enjoy a week at Little Canada on the Isle of Wight.
-You may also secure a place on the annual European Music trip or the skiing to Switzerland .
+On top of all these activities you will enjoy a week long residential in the first term.
+You may also secure a place on the annual European Music trip or the skiing to Switzerland.

 If there is nothing here that excites you then a member of the Sixth Form is available to help you start your own club!

 First few weeks

 Who better to tell you all about it than our current Year 7s?
 We asked them to write what they felt was important for Year 6 students to know.

 “Hi my name is Beth, I am so proud that I am part of SJL.
 I was scared at first but now I have made so many friends that I don’t need to worry.
 The best bit is the Immersion Days and at Christmas we decorated the form room.
 So don’t worry. ”